22 1.7K 128 35

 Every Google algorithm update points on a particular task and process.
 We can’t give any precise recommendation as we don’t know what will be in next Google penguin algorithm update.

-Website owners must show to users and search engines that they offer quality and user friendly content, products and services.
+Website owners must show to users and search engines that they offer quality and user friendly content, products and services (guest blogging services for example).
 Content which is filed with fluff words won’t do any good for anybody.

 Make sure your mobile websites are free from syntax errors and structure date is Google search engine friendly.